 Step 1: Attach a clean and dry solvent trap to the Schlenk line ensuring that the male ground-glass joint is sufficiently greased.
-Twist the solvent trap to evenly coat the grease and then secure in place with a clip.
+Twist the solvent trap to evenly coat the grease and then secure it in place with a clip.
 Solvent traps may instead be connected to the Schlenk line via greaseless O-ring joints.

-Step 1: Ensure that all Schlenk flasks connected to the line are under inert gas and that all other stopcocks and taps are closed if not in use.
+Step 1: Ensure that all Schlenk flasks and vessels connected to the Schlenk line are under inert gas and that all other stopcocks and taps are closed if not in use.

-Step 4: Allow any collected solvent to thaw before discarding into an appropriate waste container.
+Step 3: Allow any collected solvent in the trap to thaw before discarding into an appropriate waste container.